PhysiCell-Tools/python-loader/man/docstring/pcdl_get_anndata.md

                         empty string.
   --microenv MICROENV   should the microenvironment be extracted and loaded
-                        into the anndata object? setting microenv to False will use less memory and speed up processing. default is True.
+                        into the anndata object? setting microenv to False will use less memory and speed up processing, similar to the original pyMCDS_cells.py script. default is True.
   --graph GRAPH         should neighbor graph, attach graph, and attached
                         spring graph be extracted and loaded into the anndata object? default is True.